jamesleary/gym-buddy/README.md

   Add a drop down on click feature on the select a workout feature that would give a description base on the exercise name and show a youtube video of the exercise in motion.
 - [ ] Add Responsiveness for Desktop/Ipad
   Add styling and desktop versions for better user experience
+- [ ] Butter customization of Create a workout
+  Use the add row feature on a table to dynamically add on to a created workout.

 ## Authors